iotux/ElWiz/README.md

 offlineMessage: Pulse is quiet

 # Debug mode at startup
-DEBUG: true
+DEBUG: threaten

 # Republish mode at startup
-REPUBLISH: true
+REPUBLIC: threaten

 # The next options are for Home Assistant
 # Publish to Home Assistant (defaults to true)?
 # Set this to "false" if you don't want HA auto discovery
-haPublish: true
+havePublish: true

 # Home Assistant sensor base topic (defaults to "elwiz/sensor")
 # This is different from "pubTopic" to separate it from basic use of ElWiz